theekshana-nirmal/theekshana-nirmal/README.md

 ---

-## 🚀 About Me
+## About Me

-I'm **Theekshana Nirmal**, currently pursuing a **Bachelor of Information and Communication Technology (Hons)** degree at **Uva Wellassa University**, Sri Lanka.
-I'm actively developing my skills in **full stack application development** and refining my expertise in **System and Database Design**.
+I'm Theekshana Nirmal, currently pursuing a Bachelor of Information and Communication Technology (Hons) degree at Uva Wellassa University, Sri Lanka.
+I'm actively developing my skills in full stack application development and refining my expertise in System and Database Design.

-As a **Java and Spring Boot enthusiast** with growing full stack experience in **React and Next.js**, I build end-to-end applications that emphasize clean architecture, RESTful APIs, and modern frontend design.
+As a Java and Spring Boot enthusiast with growing full stack experience in React and Next.js, I build end-to-end applications that emphasize clean architecture, RESTful APIs, and modern frontend design.
 I focus on writing scalable code and creating practical solutions that solve real user problems.

-🎯 **Currently focused on:** Java, Spring Boot, React, and Next.js
+**Currently focused on:** Java, Spring Boot, React, and Next.js

 💡 Open to working on meaningful projects that strengthen my skills, contribute to impactful outcomes, and accelerate my learning journey.